ywang050/OptimizeSurvML/README.md

 # OptimizeSurvML

-This class will automatically perform efficient hyperparameter tuning using nested CV and Optuna to assist with model selection.
+This class will automatically perform efficient hyperparameter tuning using nested CV and Optuna to assist with model selection for survival models.
 Following model-selection, more extensive hyperparameter tuning can be performed using non-nested CV.

 The following models are supported:
 * Random Survival Forest (```run_rsf_nested_cv```)